explodecomputer/mr-eve/README.md

 - generate per-variant heterogeneity stats

 After MR has been performed we can go back and estimate the heterogeneity for every SNP.

+- Unit tests to to see that MR on vcf files gives same results as MR via the API
+- Create environments for running R and python scripts